Highlights, Updates and Must-Do’s for the Subaru Sea Otter Classic 2016

 #1.
 If You Only Do One Race a Year, the Sea Otter Classic is it.

 I was originally turned on to the Sea Otter back in 1995 by a friend who convinced me to race in the beginner cross country class… and I’m glad I did.
 While a podium was no where in sight for me, I still had a blast.
 The fields at Sea Otter are very large, but instead of being intimidated, I realized that “hey, there are a lot of other enthusiastic beginners out here going for it and having fun!”
 I had so much fun in the XC race that I eventually tried other races including the dual slalom and the road race.
 The Sea Otter is a very beginner-friendly place to try racing.
 It’s now been many years since I’ve done an actual race here, but those early racing experiences will always remain a bright memory.

-This year brings an exciting new event with the addition of cyclocross racing!
-Of course, there is still the XC, DH, Dual Slalom and Short Track events as well as a variety of road races.
-Other events include a downhill skateboard race, the Speed and Style competition, giant Air Bag jump and more.
+This year brings an exciting new event with the addition of eMTB racing!
+Of course, there are still the XC, DH, Dual Slalom, Enduro and Short Track events as well as a variety of road races.
+Other events include a the Pump Park Invitational and the cyclocross race and more.

 #2 You Don’t Have to Race to Ride!
 Demo Rides and Casual Gran Fondo Rides Provide Non-Competitive Riding Opportunities!

 One of the biggest developments over the years has been the continual expansion of the Expo area of the Sea Otter Classic.
 If you are in the market for a new bike anytime soon or you are just interested in a hands-on test of the hottest new bikes, the Sea Otter Classic is a great place to demo these bikes.